A Guide to the Key Neighborhoods in San Miguel de Allende

 Los Frailes

 Los Frailes has a more suburban character, with wider streets and a layout that differs from the historic neighborhoods.
 Homes tend to be larger, and the area is popular among families and full-time residents who prioritize comfort and space.
 The neighborhood hosts a well-loved Saturday market and is close to the Presa Allende, where residents enjoy walking, nature, and birdwatching.
 While it is further from Centro, Los Frailes offers a peaceful residential environment.
+You can read more about Los Frailes in our Los Frailes neighborhood guide.

 La Lejona